nuggxyz/dotnugg-vscode/README.md

-# dotnugg VS Code Plug In
+# VS Code Extension for working with Dotnugg files